elviswolcott/remark-admonitions/test/sample.md

 ```
 :::

-:::custom you can make your own custom types
+:::custom
-The icon, keyword, and emoji can be set in the plugin options
+You can make your own custom types.
+The icon, keyword, and emoji can be set in the plugin options and they can be styled separately.
 :::